 “What’s wrong?
 You’re all pale.”
 “Oh no, it’s nothing.”

 Sentence Note: In this example, it isn’t that the responder is negating that he/she is pale.
-The responder is negating the question itself which implies that something is up.
+The responder is negating the question itself.

 Person A: Huh?
 Where are you going?